Calchiwo/Calchiwo/README.md

 ## 👋 Hi, I'm Caleb Wodi

 I am a 15-year-old founder and software developer from Nigeria.
 I build **apps📱, games🎮, and AI tools🤖**, all from my **Android phone**.
 I am self-taught, curious, and always learning by doing.
 My mission is to make tech accessible, fun, and inspiring for everyone.
-Let’s connect and create something amazing together.
+Let’s connect and build something awesome together.

 ---